-Mechanical strain generated by exercise constitutes one of the most important stimuli to bone formation,16-18 and it has been suggested that weight-bearing exercises such as walking, running, dancing, and jumping are particularly necessary to help develop and maintain strong bones.19-22 It is known that bone tissue responds better to dynamic loading rather than static loading.
-According to Khan et al and Matthews et al, dance may provide an ideal osteogenic stimulus due to its various stepping, jumping, leg lifting and landing movements which elicit unusual and moderate to high impact dynamic loads on the skeleton.
-These loads are experienced by an individual primarily in the lower limbs, and the upper limbs may serve as a quasi-control site.
+Mechanical strain generated by exercise constitutes one of the most important stimuli to bone formation, 16-18 and it as been suggested that weight-bearing exercises such as walking, running, dancing, and jumping are particularly necessary to help develop and maintain strong bones.
+19-22 It is known that bone tissue responds better to dynamic loading rather than static loading. ^{1,23,24} According to Khan et al25 and Matthews et al26, dance may provide an ideal osteogenic stimulus due to its various stepping, jumping, leg lifting and landing movements which elicit unusual and moderate to high impact dynamic loads on the skeleton.
+These loads are experienced by an individual primarily in the lower limbs, and the upper limbs may serve as a quasicontrol site.

 In general, muscle contraction forces act directly or indirectly on bone and are responsible for overloading bone tissue to produce an osteogenic stimulus.
-It was estimated that more than 70% of the bending moment on a bone is transmitted by muscle force rather than by body weight, supporting the idea that muscle strength places greater loads on bones than do gravitational forces associated with weight.
-It is believed that the strong forces generated by the muscle contraction which impose on bone tissue during the performance of an exercise or training can increase bone metabolism and promote osteogenesis.
-Therefore, it is speculated that strong muscle can generate high force which subsequently enable to produce strong bone, and there is a close relationship between muscular performance, bone metabolism and exercise.
+It was estimated that more than 70% of the bending moment on a bone is transmitted by muscle force rather than by body weight, supporting the idea that muscle strength places greater loads on bones than do gravitational forces associated with weight.27 It is believed that the strong forces generated by the muscle contraction which impose on bone tissue during the performance of an exercise or training can increase bone metabolism and promote osteogenesis.1 Therefore, it is speculated that strong muscle can generate high force which subsequently enable to produce strong bone, and there is a close relationship between muscular performance, bone metabolism and exercise.

 Besides regular weight-bearing exercise, nutrition also plays an important role in enhancing and maintaining bone health.
-Honey contains carbohydrates such as glucose, fructose, sucrose and raffinose, enzymes, flavonoids, antioxidants, minerals, organic acids, proteins, phenolic acids, and vitamins such as vitamin C and vitamin E. Some of these components are believed to be important for enhancing bone health.
-The nutritional fact of honey is illustrated in Table 1.
+Honey contains carbohydrates such as glucose, fructose, sucrose and raffinose, enzymes, flavonoids, antioxidants, minerals, organic acids, proteins, phenolic acids, and vitamins such as vitamin C and vitamin E.28 Some of these components are believed to be important for enhancing bone health.
+The nutritional fact of honey is illustrated in Table 1.29

-Honey has been reported to have the potential to boost calcium absorption and increase bone mineral density in rats, implying that honey may elicit beneficial effects on bone in animals.
-Since the combined effect of honey and exercise in
+Honey has been reported to have the potential to boost calcium absorption and increase bone mineral density in rats,^{30,31} implying that honey may elicit beneficial effects on bone in animals.
+Since the combined effect of honey and exercise in animal has not been confirmed, thus the present research team has conducted a study to investigate the effect of this combination on bone in rats.
+Interestingly, we found that there were beneficial bone effects elicited by combined jumping exercise and honey supplementation on bone mineral density, geometry, mechanical properties, and bone metabolism in female rats.^{32,34} As an

-Table 1: Nutrition fact of honey.